-Vulnerability assessment is the process of using certain tools to detect, categorize, and score vulnerabilities existing in a system.
-Penetration testing refers to the active exploitation of vulnerabilities to determine their severity, genuineness, potential for causing damage, and other insights.
+Vulnerability Scanning is the process of using certain tools to detect, categorize, and score vulnerabilities existing in a system.
+Pentesting refers to the active exploitation of vulnerabilities to determine their severity, genuineness, the potential for causing damage, and other insights.

-When we say vulnerability assessment vs. penetration testing, rest assured, it is just to draw your attention.
+When we say pentesting vs vulnerability scanning, rest assured, it is just to draw your attention.
 They are not enemies like that.
 In fact, both vulnerability assessment and penetration testing have a similar end goal – the evaluation of the security strength of your systems.
 There are a bunch of notable differences between them, and our job here is to locate those differences and highlight them.

 There is another narrative that portrays VA and PT as two very similar processes with mild exceptions.
-Well, you could go with that, but then again there is a significant gap between the two in terms of methodologies and pricing.
+Well, you could go with that, but then again there is a significant gap between the two regarding methodologies and pricing.
 So, let us find the fine line between VA and PT, and embolden it so that it’s easier to see.

 Comparison Table of Vulnerability Assessment and Penetration Testing